RivaD2/personal/Udemy-data-structures/data-structures-notes.md

 - Web crawlers
 - Finding 'closest' matches, shortest path etc. are all related to traversing
 - Shortest path problems: GPS navigation, Solving mazes, AI(shortest path to winning move)

+3. Hash table/Hash map:
+   **What is a hash table?**:
+   - It is used to store key-value pairs.
+The keys in a hash table are not ordered.
+   - They are fast for finding, adding, removing values etc.
+   - Nearly every language has some sort of hash table structure
+   - Because of their speed, they are commonly used

+  **How do we write our own version**:
+   - Imagine we want to store some colors.
+We could store them in a list etc.
+   - However, storing colors in a list works best if we need a random color.
+   - If we need a particular color, it would be better to use keys:
+   `colors['cyan']`
+  - To implement a hash table, we can use an array or an object to store numbers.

+  **How they work**:

+  - In order to look up values by key, we need a way to convert keys into valid array indices.
+  - We create functions that perform this task and they care called hash functions.
+  - We can pass a string to hash function that tells us where data is stored/at what index it is stored.
+  - A hash function can take data and spit out a number.
+  - Hash function uses include:
+      - Protecting data
+      - Authentication
+      - Cryptography
+  - **A basic hash function definition:** A function that takes data of arbitrary size, and spits out data of fixed size.
+It maps an input to an output of fixed size.

+**What makes a good hash function:**
+    - A good function is fast (constant time)
+    - It doesn't cluster outputs at specific indices, but distributes uniformly.
+It is useless if elements are stored at same spot.
+    - It is deterministic, we want same input to give us the same output.